-We may enter into referral agreements with and make payments to our affiliates' employees for client referrals.
-Similarly, our employees may enter into referral agreements with our affiliates and receive payment for client referrals or otherwise marketing products and services of those affiliates.
-Certain employees of Stoker Ostler or our affiliates will be compensated for client referrals which may include the introduction of new clients or the retention of existing clients.
-This compensation may be paid directly or through a discretionary bonus.
+We enter into referral agreements with and make payments to our affiliates' employees for client referrals.
+Similarly, our employees enter into referral agreements with our affiliates and receive payment for client referrals or otherwise marketing products and services of those affiliates.
+Certain employees of Stoker Ostler or our affiliates will be compensated for client referrals which could include the introduction of new clients or the retention of existing clients.
+This compensation is paid directly or through a discretionary bonus.